 How Do Bars Price Their Liquor?

 When pricing specific liquor types and qualities, most bar owners and managers divide their liquor into three tiers based on quality: well, call, and top shelf.
 It's very much related to the bar layout.
 Then they price accordingly.
 Sometimes using psychological pricing, believe it or not.
 We'll also touch briefly on how bars price wine.

 Well liquor is what bartenders use when a guest doesn’t name a specific brand in their drink order.
 It is typically the most inexpensive liquor at the bar.

-This is what bartenders use if a guest requests a specific brand for an orders, like Tanqueray.
-Call liquor usually has higher name recognition and quality—and thus a hire price.
+This is what bartenders use if a guest requests a specific brand for an order, like Tanqueray.
+Call liquor usually has higher name recognition and quality—and thus a higher price.
 But they're still not the most expensive ones.
-A few more examples of typical call liquor are Smirnoff Vodka, Beefeater Gin, and Bacardi Light Rum.
+A few more examples of typical call liquor are Smirnoff Vodka, Beefeater Gin, and Bacardi Light Rum-one of many types of rum.

 Top Shelf Liquor